-Nottingham City Council is producing a Local Flood Risk Management Strategy for the administrative area of the City Council.
+Nottingham City Council's own Local Flood Risk Management Strategy for the administrative area of the City Council was adopted in March 2015.
 The County Council and the City Council Local Flood Risk Management Strategies have been developed in concert with each other to provide an approach to managing local flood risk which effectively manages cross-boundary issues.